sivang/prodline/README.md

 expects a barcode reader to be attached for some of its input.

 Mainly here for backup and reference purposes, if you found it useful, let me know.

+The interesting file to read here is 'factory_line.py'